Profile

 3. 3

-Gently fry grated onion until soft, then add crumbled sausage and cook until golden.
+Make a soffritto by finely grating the onion, then add the crumbled sausage and cook until golden.

 4. 4